Traditional Funeral Prayers

 At funerals, reading a poem, a verse, or a prayer is a way to pay tribute to those who passed away.
 Prayers at funerals can help those without words express their feelings.
 Many religions often include the reading of prayers as part of their funeral rituals, and when it’s time to plan a funeral, choosing traditional funeral prayers is often part of the arrangements.
+The Gardens of Boca Raton funeral home has been around for many years and knows a thing or two about traditional funeral prayers.

 Catholic Funeral Prayers

-During catholic funerals, prayers are recited, alternating them with times of silences.
+During catholic funerals, prayers are recited, alternating them with times of silence.
 Sometimes the prayers are repeated several times.
 The Our Father, Hail Mary, and Glory Be are common prayers recited at funerals.
 The Prayer for the Dead and Prayer for the Mourners are traditional to recite at funerals.

 Prayer for the Dead